Encouraging student engagement

-- SSLCs are attended by staff and student Academic Reps.
-Meetings are an opportunity for students to raise concerns, views and opinions about learning and teaching.
+- SSLCs are attended by staff and students (who are known as Academic Reps).
+Meetings are an opportunity for students to set the agenda for their course experience and raise concerns, views and opinions about learning and teaching.

-- SSLCs may be chaired by a member of staff or an Academic Rep. This varies from department to department.
+- SSLCs may be chaired by a member of staff or a student (Academic Rep).
+This varies from department to department.

 Contact the Student Engagement team if you would like further information about SSLCs.

 Find out how to submit SSLC agendas and minutes.

 For further information about how the University and The SU Bath support SSLCs, see our Code of Practice QA48.

 You can encourage your students to take the lead on a Student Change Project to improve or fill a gap in provision, and make some of the changes suggested in student feedback.
 This scheme gives students the opportunity to run a self-contained project to directly impact change at the University.